Welcome to the webpages of the ILC physics and detector groups in Japan

 This includes studies of the physics which can be studied at ILC, designing the accelerator, detectors, infrastructure, and software which will be used to record and analyse the collisions, and working with international, national and local organisations and governments.

 These activities are carried out in very close collaboration with research groups from around the globe: the ILC is truly an International project.
+Most of our physics and detector studies are carried out within the ILD detector concept.

 Groups in Japan: